temcdrm/emthub/atp/dll/README.md

 - Add `C:\ATP\atpmingw\make\MinGW\bin` to the Windows PATH variable.
 This enables command-line compilation of ATP with DLL interface.
 - Add `c:\atp\gtppl32` to the Windows PATH variable.
 This enables command-line plotting of ATP simulation results.
 - Set the environment variable `GNUDIR=c:\atp\atpmingw\`, which is required by ATP, and please note the trailing `\` is required.
 - Setup the ATP solver in ATPDraw to be `c:\atp\atpmingw\mytpbig.exe`, which will work after you build `mytpbig.exe` in the following steps.
+Save this configuration.
 - Assuming you cloned this repository into `c:\src\emthubsupport`, clone the following from a command prompt in `c:\src`:
     - `git clone emthub`, which is required to build the DLLs
     - `git clone pecblocks`, which is required for the _hwpv_ example